Smoothy (SMTY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Smoothy Historical Price

-According to the latest data gathered on Smoothy live price page, the current price of Smoothy is 0.00167945USD.
-The circulating supply of Smoothy(SMTY) is 91.46M SMTY , giving it a market capitalization of $154.23K.
+According to the latest data gathered on Smoothy live price page, the current price of Smoothy is 0.00169225USD.
+The circulating supply of Smoothy(SMTY) is 91.46M SMTY , giving it a market capitalization of $154.77K.

 The Smoothy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SMTY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.